WitheredGryphon/witheredgryphon.github.io/sites/vn_temp/README.md

 (E) 2018-06-17 Add icons or something to fill the space on the right side of the navbar @Design +Navbar

-(D) 2018-06-13 Implement remaining visual novel pages after voting results come in
+(F) 2018-06-13 Implement remaining visual novel pages after voting results come in

 ### CHANGES